Halibut Stir Fry

 Since halibut has a mild flavor, you can pair it with many other flavors, herbs, or spices to create many wonderful meals.

-You can usually find fresh halibut in the supermarket from from April through November.
+You can usually find fresh halibut in the supermarket from April through November.
 Halibut freezes exceptionally well and frozen halibut is available year-round.

 Note: If you are counting carbs, this is one of many recipes on the website that will work for you.
-Assuming four servings, each serving only has about 8 grams of carbohydrates.
-Enjoy!
+Assuming four servings, each serving only has about 8 grams of carbohydrates. |

 Preparation time: 30 minutes.
 Serves 4